 In February 2012, an extensive exploration program commenced at Sierra Rosario that focused on the San Rafael Zone target and several other silver and gold prospects that have been identified on the Property.
 Field work included geological mapping, sampling and trenching and a grid was established as part of an induced polarization ("IP") geophysics program.
 Results of the IP survey identified an open ended northwest-southeast trending chargeability anomaly measuring 1,400 metres in length, extending from line 4+00S (where it is 100 meters wide) to line 18+00S (where it is over 1,300 meters wide).
 The anomaly remains open to the south and south east.
 Coincident with the eastern margin of the chargeability anomaly and a northwest-southeast trending ridge, Northair has outlined a silver-gold-arsenic-lead soil anomaly also measuring 1,400 metres in length, extending from line 4+00S to line 18+00S, where the anomaly remains open to the south and south east.
-Individual soil sample values range up to 326.0 g/t silver; 0.712 g/t gold; 1320 ppm arsenic and 3470 ppm lead.
+Individual soil sample values range up to 326.0 g/t silver; 0.712 g/t gold; 1,320 ppm arsenic and 3,470 ppm lead.
 The highest silver values occur on line 18+00S, the most southern grid line.
 Based on positive soil samples and coincident IP anomaly, the geochemical sampling grid has been expanded to the east to establish the ultimate size of the potentially mineralized target.

 In May 2012, a core drill program totalling approximately 1,400 metres in six holes commenced on the Property to test a 600 meter length of the coincident induced polarization geophysical and silver/gold geochemical soil anomaly.
-The core drill program has been recently been completed and results will be reported when received and interpreted.